LividJava/legendary-enigma/notes/meta.homebrew.md

 If you use all 5 points of Primal.
 In the round you triggered it you will pass out when everything resolves.

 # Common Skill Checks

+# Custom Actions
+Below are a list of custom actions used in the campaign that everyone has access to.
+## Snap out of it!
+Once per round, you may attempt to snap a party member out of their confusion or infatuation by attempting a non-damaging slap to them. `Insight + Alert` Success DC equal to the initial accuracy of the move.